connext/documentation/versioned_docs/version-0.2.x-amarok/Develop/intro.md

 ## Interact from a Contract

 You can also initiate an `xcall` from a smart contract.
-This allows Connext to be used as a base cross-chain layer that can be integrated into dApps, turning them into **xApps.
+This allows Connext to be used as a base cross-chain layer that can be integrated into dApps, turning them into **xApps**.

 For example, here are interesting use cases that the protocol enables:
 - Hold a governance vote on one chain and execute the outcome of it on another (plus other DAO operations)